ericmitt/IotPnp/bugbash-09-23.md

 1. You can test the 2 quickstart with Device SDK  (C# and Java)
 1. You can test the 2 new quickstart with Service SDK (C# and Java)
 1. You can test the 2 new quikstart with service (digitaltwin) ( [C#](https://github.com/Azure-Samples/azure-iot-samples-csharp/tree/feature/digitaltwin/iot-hub/Samples/service/DigitalTwinClientSamples) and [Java](https://github.com/Azure/azure-iot-sdk-java/tree/feature/digitaltwin/service/iot-service-samples/digitaltwin-service-samples))
-1. You can test our latest [Python service sample](https://github.com/ericmitt/IotPnp/blob/master/pythonRegistryManagerPnP.md) (will be merged post bugbash)
+1. You can test our latest [Python service sample](https://github.com/ericmitt/IotPnp/blob/master/pythonRegistryManagerPnP.md) (will be merged post bugbash, note that you need to use the [sept-30-preGA branch](https://nam06.safelinks.protection.outlook.com/?url=https%3A%2F%2Fgithub.com%2FAzure%2Fazure-iot-sdk-python%2Ftree%2Fsep-30-preGA%2Fazure-iot-hub%2Fsamples&data=02%7C01%7Cericmitt%40microsoft.com%7C631116ddebe643521c9a08d860b2cebe%7C72f988bf86f141af91ab2d7cd011db47%7C1%7C0%7C637365668378679880&sdata=pXF7yIbinfhwoRRZSulO73eLXsAit7AEiUHipPozCb4%3D&reserved=0)
 1. You can also test the 2 Tutorials with multi component devices ( C# and Java)
 1. Test and use the DTDL Model Parser (C# only, [see this sample](https://docs.microsoft.com/en-us/azure/iot-pnp/concepts-model-parser))
-1. You can test PnP Module (and PnP Edge Module) following this [tutorial](https://github.com/ericmitt/IotPnp/tree/master/PnP_Module) (This sample and article will be merged post bugbash)
+1. You can test PnP Module (and PnP Edge Module) following this [tutorial](https://github.com/ericmitt/IotPnp/tree/master/tutorial-migrate-device-to-PnP-Module.md) (This article will be merged post bugbash)

 All quickstarts and tutorials are in the [IoT Plug and Play documentation](https://docs.microsoft.com/en-us/azure/iot-pnp/)